 My Sprinter Van conversion utilizes the Webasto Air Top EVO 40 Heater to heat the air in the van.
 It is extremely efficient and produces a significant amount of heat in as little as 6-8 minutes.
 The best feature is an auto function that allows you to digitally set the temperature and once the ambient air in a van reaches that temperature, the system idles until the temperature drops again.

 It also has a timer mode that allows you to set a day, time, and duration for the heater to run, even when you are not there.
 On a ski day, this allows you to go out and return to a warm van without having to heat it the whole time you are gone from the van.
 We’ve only used the van in the hot summer so far, but we have briefly tested the heater, and it works very well.

 Sprinter Van Plumbing System

-For showering, Outside Van does build lightweight indoor showers for those of you who truly need a regular indoor shower…but based my experience with my last indoor shower, I decided this wasn’t a necessity for me or worth the sacrifice in space.
+For the shower, Outside Van does build lightweight indoor showers for those of you who truly need a regular indoor shower…but based on my experience with the indoor shower in my first van, I decided this wasn’t a necessity for me or worth the sacrifice in space.

-In my last Sprinter Van, I had a Thetford portable toilet.
+In my first Sprinter Van, I had a Thetford portable toilet.
 It did the trick, but I hated using it for #2 because dumping it was gross.
-Plus, finding a dump every 5-7 days to empty the toilet was a hassle.
+Plus, finding a dump every 5 days to empty the toilet was a hassle.